NazTechs/NazTechs.github.io/index.md

 # **NazTechs Blog**

 Welcome to my corner of the internet.
-I’m **Soheil Nazari**, an electronics engineer passionate about **FPGA design**, **analog chip development**, and **embedded systems**.
+I’m **Soheil Nazari**, an electronics engineer passionate about **RTL and FPGA design**, **analog and Mixed-signal chip development**, and **embedded systems**.
 My work focuses on creating practical and efficient hardware-software solutions to solve real-world challenges.

 ---